MDAStanford/Cyber-Security-Project-1/README.md

 ### Target Machines & Beats

-This ELK server is configured to monitor the following machines: - *TODO: List the IP addresses of the machines you are monitoring* 10.0.0.9 (WebVM1), 10.0.0.10 (WebVM2), 10.0.0.4 (JumpBox)
+This ELK server is configured to monitor the following machines: - List the IP addresses of the machines you are monitoring

+10.0.0.9 (WebVM1), 10.0.0.10 (WebVM2), 10.0.0.4 (JumpBox)

 We have installed the following Beats on these machines: -

-*TODO:Specify which Beats you successfully installed* FileBeat and MetricBeat were successfully installed.
+Specify which Beats you successfully installed

+FileBeat and MetricBeat were successfully installed.

 These Beats allow us to collect the following information from each
 machine: -

-*TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc.*    FileBeat collects changes to the log files, and MetricBeat collects statistics from the operating system.
+In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
+E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc.

+FileBeat collects changes to the log files, and MetricBeat collects statistics from the operating system.